bikeshaving/crank/website/documents/guides/02-elements.md

 <!-- TODO: Make this a JSX element -->
 ![Image of a JSX element](../static/parts-of-jsx.svg)

 An element can be thought of as having three main parts: a *tag*, *props* and *children*.
-These roughly correspond to the syntax for tags, attributes and content in HTML, and for the most part, you can copy-paste HTML into JSX-flavored JavaScript and have things work as you would expect.
+These roughly correspond to the syntax for HTML, and for the most part, you can copy-paste HTML into JSX-flavored JavaScript and have things work as you would expect.
 The main difference is that JSX has to be well-balanced like XML, so void tags must have a closing slash (`<hr/>` not `<hr>`).
 Also, if you forget to close an element or mismatch opening and closing tags, the parser will throw an error, whereas HTML can be unbalanced or malformed and mostly still work.
-The advantage of using JSX is that it allows you to interpolate JavaScript expressions as an element’s tag, props or children.

 ### Tags
 Tags are the first part of a JSX element expression, and can be thought of as the “name” or “type” of the element.
-JSX transpilers pass the tag of an element to the resulting `createElement` call as its first argument.
+JSX transpilers pass the tag of an element to the resulting `createElement()` call as its first argument.

 ```jsx
 const intrinsicEl = <div />;